CryptoProcessing/api-docs/source/includes/_wallet_webhooks.md

 # Wallet's webhooks

 With the help of webhooks you will receive notifications about transactions in the blockchain.
+Maximum number of webhooks 20.

 ## Webhook object